ocebousquet/rapid_mCDR_horizontal/README.md

 ### Limitations of the initial vertical model

 - The 1D model integrates horizontal transport only on average (spatially integrated), which limits realistic modeling of spatial variations in DIC and ALK,
-- Need to explicitly incorporate horizontal dynamics (U and V currents) to better represent the dispersion of injected alkalinity and net $CO_2$ flux.
+- Need to explicitly incorporate horizontal dynamics (U and V currents) to better represent the dispersion of injected alkalinity and net $CO_2$ flux to the surface.

 ---

 ## Project Objectives

 - Develop a 2D horizontal model to simulate $CO_2$ dynamics related to alkalinity injection at the surface,
-- Explicitly take into account horizontal transport by advection, without horizontal diffusion (dominance of currents),
+- Explicitly take into account horizontal transport by advection, without horizontal diffusion (dominance of horizontal currents),
 - Simulate the following processes:
-  - Continuous local injection of alkalinity flux into the initial surface cell,
+  - Continuous/daily local injection of alkalinity flux into the initial surface cell,
   - Horizontal transport of alkalinity and dissolved carbon (DIC),
   - Air-sea exchange of $CO_2$ at the surface according to ALK and DIC perturbations.
-- Use a Lagrangian method (OceanParcels tool) to simulate particle trajectories as a function of velocity fields U and V.
+- Use a Lagrangian method (OceanParcels tool) to simulate surface particle trajectories as a function of velocity fields U and V.

 ---